 2. Scape Tribune– From AU$269/week – “Contemporary student apartments featuring private studios, study zones, and social lounges near key universities.”

-3. Scape Regent– From AU$279/week – “Stylish rooms with on-site gym, rooftop terrace, and easy access to public transport.”
+3. Scape Regent– From AU$279/week – “Stylish rooms with on-site gym, rooftop terrace, and access to public transport.”

 4. Scape Merivale– From AU$289/week – “Premium yet affordable apartments near South Bank, with cinema rooms and study spaces.”